aaroncf2008/aaroncf2008.github.io/about.md

 ### More Information

-I'm planning on taking the eJPT in the upcoming weeks!
-After that, I want to take the eCPPTv2 & the OSCP.
-I want to improve my skills in cybersecurity and add to my repertoire.
+I'm planning on taking the eJPT as my first cybersecurity certification.
+I have no other certs.
+I plan on taking the eCPPTv2 & OSCP following my attempt at the eJPT.

 ### Contact me